Typed compositional quantum computation with lenses: Defining quantum gates

 \section{Defining quantum gates}

 Using \mathcomp{}, we can easily present the concepts described in the previous sections.
-From here on, we fix $K$ to be a field, and denote by $K^1$ the one-dimensional vector space over $K$ to distinguish them as different types.
+From here on, we fix $K$ to be a commutative ring. \mathcomp{} distinguishes a commutative ring $K$ from the one-dimensional free module over itself (denoted $\coqin{K^o}$ in \coq{} code), but we will not make this distinction in this article.

 We first define quantum states as the double power $T^{2^n}$ discussed in Section~\ref{sec:prelim}.
 It is encoded as a function type $\dpower{T}n$ from $n$-tuples of some finite type $I$ to a type $T$.
 For qubits, we shall have $I = \ord{2} = \{0,1\}$, but we can also naturally represent qutrits (quantum information units with three states) by choosing $I = \ord{3}$.